Terms & conditions

 - You will inspect any data we recover and notify us by email if it is unsatisfactory (as defined in section 2.1 above), within 48 hours of receiving it.
 We then reserve the right to attempt a further recovery using other options.
 Should this prove unsuccessful, we will refund the cost of the recovery, less our labour and parts costs.

 - You will not be required to pay for an unsuccessful recovery.
 However, your quote may indicate specific parts required for the recovery operation.
 Should the operation prove unsuccessful, we may still need to invoice you for these parts, simply to cover costs.
 In the same way, should you need your device returned afterwards, we may need to charge for our assembly work and courier fees.

 - Payment of an inspection fee will be required in the event that we determine we can recover your data, quote you on this recovery, and you then elect not to proceed.

 - Should you make no attempt to pay for our services, or arrange a payment plan (at our discretion), after 30 days from invoice date we will take ownership of your device, and we may seek legal remedy to pursue the outstanding payment and any incurred legal costs.

-We will not disclose any information or data files supplied with, stored on, or removed from your storage device(s), except to our own employees or agents, and subject to confidentiality agreements—or as required by New Zealand law.Start a data recovery
+We will not disclose any information or data files supplied with, stored on, or removed from your storage device(s), except to our own employees or agents, and subject to confidentiality agreements—or as required by New Zealand law.Request a recovery